diggyg97/RFID-Access-Control/README.md

 The code is used to store the tags and then, index the tags that are stored by cross-referencing them and returning a value of 'Access Denied' or 'Access Granted'

-For more information, please visit my blog at digvijayghotane.blogspot.com
+You can ready more about this on my blog by visiting this link: https://digvijayghotane.blogspot.com/2018/05/in-todays-world-we-have-lot-of-products.html

 You can also view the working of this video by visiting this link: https://youtu.be/THz1pfmVX6c